-What kind of The organiastion "Klasbak" 1-2 times in one year instruction training exists for orginases on regular moments meeting about securityrules in prison. teachers whom meetings on various topics of prison are already active education in prison ?
-If yes, which are Organisation "Klasbak" We don't have trainers for specific the possible topics. providers of the specific teacherstraining form above ?
+What kind of training exists for teachers whom are already active in prison ?
+The organiastion "Klasbak" orginases on regular moments meetings on various topics of prison education 1-2 times in one year instruction meeting about securityrules in prison.
+If yes, which are the possible providers of the specific teacherstraining form above ?
+Organisation "Klasbak" We don't have trainers for specific topics.
 Potential provider can be Estonian Academy of Security Sciences